Tell me how you breathe and I will tell you how you feel

 If you have ever felt like anxiety is constricting you like a serpent, you are not exaggerating.
-This is because we tend to hold the breath when we are not feeling well.
-When I tell people they need to learn how to breathe, they say “nope, I don’t.
+This is because we tend to hold (hard) the breath when we are not feeling well, and then, when the brain sends the signal “we need oxygeeen!” we again inhale too hard.
+When I tell people we need to learn how to breathe, they say “nope, I don’t.
 I have done this since I was born!”.
-But the truth is we haven’t trained to breathe correctly: Most of us know that we need to breathe oxygen in, but only a few realise the huge importance of breathing out the carbon dioxide that oxygen creates inside.
+But the truth is we haven’t trained to breathe correctly: Most of us think we need to breathe a lot of oxygen in, but only a few realise the huge importance of slowly breathing out the carbon dioxide that oxygen creates inside.
 The fact that we hold the breath carelessly shows us we must relearn one or two things about breathing.

 – when we hold the breath

 What happens if a stranger talks to you on the bus?
 Or when there is an unexpected loud noise?, what about when you are having negative thoughts?
 Chances are, you hold the breath in all those situations.
 The beauty of being aware we are holding the breath is that we can immediately breathe out as smooth and softly as we can.
 So that’s it?
 Yes, you notice you are holding and you exhale once, 10, 50, 1000 times, it doesn’t matter: As my Kundalini teacher says “Learn how to exhale and the inhale will take care of itself”.

 – if we are nose or mouth breathers